discord-net/Discord.Net/docs/guides/commands/commands.md

 ### Module Groups

-Module Groups allow you to create a module where Commands are prefixed.
+Module Groups allow you to create a module where commands are prefixed.
 To create a group, flag a module with the
 @Discord.Commands.GroupAttribute.

-Module groups also allow you to create **nameless Commands**, where the [CommandAttribute] is configured with no name.
+Module Groups also allow you to create **nameless Commands**, where the [CommandAttribute] is configured with no name.
 In this case, the command will inherit the name of the group it belongs to.

 ### Submodules

-Submodules are Modules that reside within another one.
+Submodules are "modules" that reside within another one.
 Typically, submodules are used to create nested groups (although not required to create nested groups).